mtgjson/mtgjson-website/docs/faq/index.md

 > ### Which file should I use for my project?
 >
 > In most cases, [AllPrintings](/downloads/all-files/#allprintings) is the correct file.
 It contains all data for every printing of each card organized by set, however, this file is quite large.
-Alternatively, you can browse the [All Sets](/downloads/all-sets/) and [All Decks](/downloads/all-decks/) files or even download [Databases](/downloads/all-files/#allprintings).
+Alternatively, you can browse the [All Sets](/downloads/all-sets/) and [All Decks](/downloads/all-decks/) files individually.
 >
 > **Note:** The JSON files are minified, and not human-readable.
 Depending on your implementation, you can use a software like [JQ](https://stedolan.github.io/jq/) to parse and process them.

 > ### Which file formats should I use for my project?
 >
-> We recommend downloading the compressed files and unpacking them on your local/remote drive.
+> We recommend downloading the compressed files and unpacking them locally or remotely.
 This would be faster than downloading the JSON files.

 > ### Where does the data come from?
 >